 So the question is, will DIRECTV or any other national provider ever add these channels?
 The answer isn’t up to DIRECTV.
 They probably won’t add the local feeds; unlike over-the-air broadcasting, the subchannels would take up extra bandwidth when carried on satellite and it’s not likely that any local market would really be able to support them.
 That means the only way you’ll see them on your DIRECTV lineup is if a national feed is made available, one that could cover the entire country.
 Of course this would eat into the local market coverage of the same channels and may or may not even be allowed by current FCC rules.

 If these channels gave up on the subchannel model and started distributing nationally, they’d probably be carried by DIRECTV without a second thought.
-That’s not likely to happen, though.
-These services were created specifically to take advantage of that subchannel capacity.
+Some of them, like BUZZR! and Comet, are available on streaming.
+The thing is, these services were created specifically to take advantage of that subchannel capacity.
 Old TV shows are perfect for subchannels because they’re all in low-quality standard definition anyway and cost next to nothing to distribute, due to older or expired royalty contracts.
 The market for these old shows is limited to people outside that vaunted 18-34 demographic and so it’s important to keep costs down since your advertisers are not going to pay a lot anyway.